Skip to content

 Step 4: Add Categories to a WordPress Post

 You can also add categories, tags, and many other options to the post under post settings.
-To add the categories and tags to your individual posts, you will need to go to the settings button at the top bar, seen in the previous step.
+To add the categories and tags to your posts, go to the settings button at the top bar, as seen in the previous step.

-Once you click the settings you will see a panel in which you can add tags, categories, a featured image and also choose if you would like the post to be automatically shared on your social media.
+Once you click the settings, you will see a panel in which you can add tags, categories, a featured image, and choose if you would like the post to be automatically shared on your social media.
 This panel is shown below:

 Create a post in WordPress